Historic Plantations Near Charleston SC

 Historic Boone Hall Plantation is located in Mt.
 Pleasant, SC.
 Boone Hall is known as the “Most Photographed Plantation in America,” and for a good reason.
 When you first arrive at Boone Hall, you travel down its famous “Avenue of Oaks” that leads to the mansion.

 Along the side of the Avenue of Oaks are the Slave Quarters.
 There are nine of these original slave cabins still on the plantation.
 Learn about Gullah Culture, take a Tractor Tour of the grounds, tour the mansion, visit the Butterfly Pavilion, and much more.
 Boone Hall Plantation is a must-see attraction!
-Also, The Cotton Dock at Boone Hall is a popular wedding venue.
+Also, the Cotton Dock at Boone Hall is a popular wedding venue.

 Snee Farm Plantation